akoerner/distance_running/sections/personal_history.md

 physical activity is far more intricate and complex as I have learned.

-The current chapter of this story, that I want to tell in this article, began in the early months of 2021, specifically in January and February, when the COVID-19 pandemic was trusted into the global consciousness.
+The current chapter of this story, that I want to tell in this article, began in the early months of 2020, when the
+COVID-19 pandemic was trusted into the global consciousness.
 My reliable outlet, the gym, became inaccessible, prompting me to search for alternative outlets for physical activity and stress relief.
 While running was always familiar to me I